 Spatial patterns of genomic features

 I am also using genomic data to address important evolutionary questions.
 Recently, I used D. melanogaster genome sequence data to estimate genome-wide levels of gene clustering and to contrast the amount of clustering among genes with similar motifs to the levels of clustering in general.
 All chromosomes, except the fourth, showed substantial levels of gene clusteri! ng.
 Although not more clustered than the average pair of adjacent genes, genes with the same primary motif occur adjacent to one another more often than expected by chance.
 These results may mean that these small local groups of genes share regulatory elements and evolutionary histories.
-I am extending these analyses to several other species in collaboration with Dr. Philip Awadalla and Dr. Sally Otto and am exploring similar spatial analyses of polymorphism and divergence data.

 Detecting natural selection in DNA sequence data